 Marley the chocolate lab makes a guest appearance during video onboarding with his human, Sharon Lubrano, iCIMS’ new vice president of demand generation.

 But what followed the virtual show-and-tell was the real showstopper: a scavenger hunt.
-Typically, this is about the new employees getting the lay of the land across the four floors of the office building and out into our campus HQ at Bell Works.
+Typically, this is about the new personnel getting the lay of the land across the four floors of the office building and out into our campus HQ at Bell Works.
 Find the big conference rooms, meet some new team members, and even stop by the food market.
 Instead, the virtual hunt was aimed at helping new hires discover essential online resources, from the internal communications portal to the tech help ticketing system.
 Mackenzie is going to add this exercise to the onboarding curriculum moving forward – whether they’re in the classroom or remote.

 Nicole Conti, marketing analyst at iCIMS, was part of the new hire class and noted that constant communication was key.